appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 For our example, we configured below values:

 - `external.scheme` is configured as `http` for our case.
 When we set as `https` we also need to configure other SSL options.
 See related section in online docs for SSL configuration details.
 - `external.mainDomain` is set as a subdomain of our example company's main domain.
+See [DNS Settings](./installation.md#4-dns-settings) for more details.
 - `smtpServer` settings are set for e-mail notifications.
 We choose not to set SMTP password as plain text in here.
 We will put it to `user-secret` on next steps.
 But if it's acceptable for you, then you can set `smtpServer.password` variable in here.
 - `keycloak.initialUsername` will be appcircle's default organization's admin user.
 Its username is set to `initialUsername`.
 We choose not to set its password as plain text in here.
 We will put it to `user-secret` on next steps.
 But if it's acceptable for you, then you can set `keycloak.initialPassword` variable in here.
 - `storeWeb.customDomain.domain` is set with our example company's store domain.
 It's used for enterprise app store URL.

 :::caution